ninjasstudio/micropython/docs/esp32/tutorial/pwm.rst

         if f >= F_MAX or f <= F_MIN:
             delta_f = -delta_f

-  See PWM wave at Pin(5) with an oscilloscope.
+  See PWM wave on Pin(5) with an oscilloscope.

 * Example of a smooth duty change::